4 Essential Types of Mindful Movement

 If you engage in a meditative form of yoga, mindfulness will be at the centre of your practice.

-But while awareness is one of the key components of yoga, it’s possible to be mindful during almost any other physical activity.
+But while awareness is one of the key components of yoga, it’s possible to be mindful during almost any other physical activity that occurs during daily life.

 Anything from running, swimming, lifting weights or Zumba can be done mindfully, and paying attention to what your body is doing can greatly enhance your session.